lmullen/jsr/_source/issues/vol15/mcvickar.markdown

     Hensley, George Went folder, HBD).
-By 1922 or 1923 Hensley officially left the church citing "much trouble at home" in the official church records ("Revocation of Ministry," Hensley, George Went folder, HBD; see also Kimbrough, Taking Up Serpents, 46–47, for details of Hensley's decision to leave the church).
+By 1922 or 1923 Hensley officially left the church citing "much trouble at home" in the official church records ("Revocation of Ministry," Hensley, George Went folder, HBD; see also Kimbrough, *Taking Up Serpents*, 46--47, for details of Hensley's decision to leave the church).
 His withdrawal from an official position did not end Hensley's commitment to serpent handling or the Church of God's relationship to the practice.
-In the years before his death of a snakebite in 1955 Hensley travelled throughout the South as an independent preacher spreading the practice.
+In the years before his death of a snakebite in 1955 Hensley traveled throughout the South as an independent preacher spreading the practice.

-[^47]: Jimmy Morrow, Handling Serpents: Pastor Jimmy Morrow's Narrative
+[^47]: Jimmy Morrow, *Handling Serpents: Pastor Jimmy Morrow's Narrative
-    History of His Appalachian Jesus' Name Tradition, ed.
+    History of His Appalachian Jesus' Name Tradition*, ed.
 Ralph W. Hood Jr. (Macon, Ga.: Mercer University Press, 2005) suggested that there was a long-established folk tradition of handling snakes that predated Hensley taking up snakes by more than a decade.
 Other anecdotal stories from serpent handlers similarly suggest the practice has origins independent of Hensley.
-Kimbrough, Taking up Serpents, 49–50, argued that other preachers took up snakes without knowing of Hensley, a fact that suggests that the focus on "signs" in the early pentecostal movement made taking up serpents an important problem for many literal-minded believers.
+Kimbrough, *Taking up Serpents*, 49--50, argued that other preachers took up snakes without knowing of Hensley, a fact that suggests that the focus on "signs" in the early pentecostal movement made taking up serpents an important problem for many literal-minded believers.

 [^48]: That is, the earliest reference this author has uncovered.

-[^49]: "Worshipers Are Bitten," Cleveland Plain Dealer, June 18, 1909,
+[^49]: "Worshipers Are Bitten," *Cleveland Plain Dealer*, June 18, 1909,
-    in America's Historical Newspapers database (hereafter cited as AHN); "Serpents in Their Religion," The Kansas City Times, June 22, 1909, AHN; "Snake Worshipers Are Found in Kansas," Kalamazoo Gazette, June 25, 1909, AHN; "Snake Worshippers," Fort Worth Star-Telegram, June 27, 1909 AHN; "Queer Sect Not Afraid Of Snakes," Trenton Evening Times, August 25, 1909, AHN; "Queer Sect Immune from Snake Poison," Fort Worth Star-Telegram, August 27, 1909, AHN.
+    in America's Historical Newspapers database (hereafter cited as AHN); "Serpents in Their Religion," *The Kansas City Times*, June 22, 1909, AHN; "Snake Worshipers Are Found in Kansas," *Kalamazoo Gazette*, June 25, 1909, AHN; "Snake Worshippers," *Fort Worth Star-Telegram*, June 27, 1909 AHN; "Queer Sect Not Afraid Of Snakes," Trenton Evening Times, August 25, 1909, AHN; "Queer Sect Immune from Snake Poison," *Fort Worth Star-Telegram*, August 27, 1909, AHN.

 [^50]: The stories wrongly identified the biblical source as Luke 6, but
     quoted Mark 16 in their reports.

-[^51]: "Child Plays with Snake Without Being Harmed," The Columbus
+[^51]: "Child Plays with Snake Without Being Harmed," *The Columbus
-    Ledger, September 4, 1913, AHN.
+    Ledger*, September 4, 1913, AHN.

-[^52]: "Snake Bites Test of Faith by Sect Act of Alabama Preacher," Fort
+[^52]: "Snake Bites Test of Faith by Sect Act of Alabama Preacher,"
-    Worth Star-Telegram, October 17, 1913, AHN; "Was He Snake Bite Proof?
+    *Fort Worth Star-Telegram*, October 17, 1913, AHN; "Was He Snake Bite Proof?
 No," Aberdeen Daily American, November 4, 1913, AHN.
     But, as noted above, the 1909 accounts strongly imply a death among the True Followers of Jesus of Christ in Kansas.
 Given the spotty reporting and regional nature of the practice during the 1900s and 1910s, it's quite likely that the number of deaths associated with handling during this period were underreported.

 [^53]: The present essay, because of its focus on serpent handling in
     South and the practice's relationship to the development of pentecostalism, cannot deal with these earliest accounts in any depth.
-In fact, it would take an entire article—or perhaps more—to sort out this earlier pre-Hensley history of serpent handling.
+In fact, it would take an entire article---or perhaps more---to sort out this earlier pre-Hensley history of serpent handling.
 For the purposes of this essay, I follow the conventional trend of depicting Hensley as the source of the practice.
 This is simply a matter of narrative convenience.
-As more archival material becomes available in searchable databases, such a America's Historical Newspapers, it seems likely that researchers will uncover that many expressions of serpent handling emerged spontaneously and independently of one another as preachers speculated on the significance of Mark 16:17–18 during the late nineteenth and early twentieth centuries.
+As more archival material becomes available in searchable databases, such a America's Historical Newspapers, it seems likely that researchers will uncover that many expressions of serpent handling emerged spontaneously and independently of one another as preachers speculated on the significance of Mark 16:17--18 during the late nineteenth and early twentieth centuries.
 Hensley is associated with the origination of the practice for two reasons.
 First, the intense religious and secular press coverage of his revival in Cleveland in 1914 assured